Französische Straße (Berlin U-Bahn)

 Französische Straße was a Berlin U-Bahn underground station on the line located under the street Friedrichstraße in central Berlin.

 This station was built by Grenander/Fehse/Jennen and opened in 1923.
 In 1945 it closed for a few months; it was closed in 1961 at the start of the (1961–1990) Cold War, becoming a ghost station; the underground trains of the West Berlin BVG passed the island platform in East Berlin slowly without stopping.
 In 1990, after the Berlin Wall fell, the station reopened.
 In 1995, the platform had to be lengthened by 25 m to accommodate the longer six-car trains.
-It closed permanently in 2020, becoming the only former partition-related ghost station in Berlin to have closed a second time.

 2020 closure

 With the opening of the expanded line connecting Alexanderplatz with Berlin Hauptbahnhof, Französische Straße station was closed and replaced by the newly built Unter den Linden station directly to the north, allowing transfers between the U6 and U5 lines.
 The last trains called at Französische Straße on 3 December 2020, and Unter den Linden station opened the following day.